martial83-huue/Saffron-UNLOCKED/README.md

 # How It Works

-### Exploits the fact that there is no real encryption or protection of the index.html (Saffron's search dashboard) - main.html (password page) acts as just a doorway to index.html but __is easily skipped__ by changing URL in main.js from main.html to index.html - results in easy cracking and poor encryption
+### Exploits the fact that there is no real encryption or protection of the index.html (Saffron's search dashboard) - main.html (password page) acts as just a doorway to index.html but <ins>is easily skipped</ins> by changing URL in main.js from main.html to index.html

+### Results in easy cracking and poor encryption